Onwards to Tunis!

 We walked around the medina until the sun was beginning to set and the businesses were beginning to close.
 Meanwhile, an uneasy wind was blowing, moving the clouds that hung over the city faster and faster.
 Here are a few more (vertical) photos that I took during this time.
 Pretty, right?

 It was starting to rain, so we stopped into the best looking restaurant we could find.
 It was smokey as hell, and the speakers were blasting the live recording of an Adele concert.
 However, soon after we ordered, the recording stopped, and a high pitched buzzing noise began echoing through the speakers and NOBODY could figure out how to make it stop.
 This noise was painful.
-I was getting angry.
+I was getting so annoyed.
 I was about to go over to the sound board and fix it myself, but then the manager came down and made it stop.

 They then proceeded to serve me one of the top 5 worst meals that's ever been put in front of me at a restaurant.
 Yuck.